samuel-jimenez/GramEditor/docs/src/key-bindings.md

 ### Actions

 Almost all of Tehanu's functionality is exposed as actions.
-Although there is no explicitly documented list, you can find most of them by searching in the command palette, by looking in the default keymaps for [macOS](https://github.com/zed-industries/zed/blob/main/assets/keymaps/default-macos.json), [Windows](https://github.com/zed-industries/zed/blob/main/assets/keymaps/default-windows.json) or [Linux](https://github.com/zed-industries/zed/blob/main/assets/keymaps/default-linux.json), or by using Tehanu's autocomplete in your keymap file.

 Most actions do not require any arguments, and so you can bind them as strings: `"ctrl-a": "language_selector::Toggle"`.
 Some require a single argument and must be bound as an array: `"cmd-1": ["workspace::ActivatePane", 0]`.
 Some actions require multiple arguments and are bound as an array of a string and an object: `"ctrl-a": ["pane::DeploySearch", { "replace_enabled": true }]`.